Ashishkr05/crypto-wallet/README.md

 smart code-> it is used for transaction,for interact between smart contract and front-end we need API that work as a smart contract.

-# tools and technology use
+# Tools and technology use

 Truffle-> truffle developed enviroment testing for etherium blockchain,it is used to deploy blockchain in gnache we connect react js to blockchain.